uggla/git-changelog/README.md

 ## Configuration

-An example of the `policy.toml` file used to generate the changelog:
+An example of the `changelog.toml` file used to generate the changelog:

 ```toml
 # Kinds are based on https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type